 Dates and Time:

-Tuesday, February 6, 2018, 9:00 AM - This class will focus on vines and orchard nitrogen management - This Class is full
+Wednesday, January 23, 2019, 9:00 AM - This class will focus on vines and orchard nitrogen management

-All 3 classes will be 2 hours and you will get 2 hours of CE credits for attending each class.
-You may attend one or all 3 classes, if you attend all 3 you will get 6 hours of credit for your self certification requirement.
+Both classes will be 2 hours and you will get 2 hours of CE credits for attending each class.
+You may attend one or both classes, if you attend both you will get 4 hours of credit for your self certification requirement.

 San Joaquin Farm Bureau Conference Room, 3294 Ad Art Road, Stockton, CA 95215